Thelymitra pulchella: Taxonomy and naming

 Thelymitra pulchella was first formally described in 1853 by Joseph Dalton Hooker and the description was published in Flora Novae-Zelandiae.
 The specific epithet (pulchella) is the diminutive form of the Latin word pulcher meaning "beautiful".
 Hooker described this species as "very handsome".

 Distribution and habitat

-The striped sun orchid grows in open shrubland and often in wetland.
+Striped sun orchid grows in open shrubland and often in wetland.
 It is found on the North, South, Stewart and Chatham Islands.